castelao/GSW-rs/README.md

   reference dataset, which we can use to validate our library.
 Since our goal is to also work with microcontrollers, we have to format that dataset in such a way that it can be used in microcontrollers, thus validated.
 There you'll find its own `Cargo.toml` and `src`.
-We use portcard to encode it.
+We use postcard to encode it.
 - We use FFI to expose our library, so it can be used outside as if it was a C-library.
 For instance, to test it, we link the official GSW-Python with our Rust library (GSW-rs) instead of the traditional GSW-C, and run the Python